welcome-to-the-sunny-side/welcome-to-the-sunny-side.github.io/_otherposts/2024-08-20-When-your-waifu-doesnt-talk-back.md

-Now, a layman might be inclined to think AI would fix
+Now, a layman might be inclined to think that AI

+[to be finished]